 We work with local partners that understand local issues.
 They work closely with local authorities and other charities and organisations.

 St Gregory’s Foundation does not generally work in orphanages, but we do work to strengthen community-based alternatives.
-We support young people leaving orphanages as they adjust to adult life and start families themselves.
-We work with those who see the potential of disabled children and help families who look after a disabled child at home.
+This means supporting young people leaving orphanages as they adjust to adult life and start families themselves.
+It also means working with those who see the potential of disabled children and help families who look after a disabled child at home.
 We provide training to staff working in other NGOs and state-run organisations to improve the quality of care and make alternatives to institutions work.